 The performance and results of operations of the Group contained within this announcement are historical in nature, and past performance is no guarantee of future results of the Group.
 This announcement contains forward-looking statements within the meaning of the "safe harbor" provisions of the U.S. Private Securities Litigation Reform Act of 1995.
-These forward-looking statements can be identified by words like "will," "expects," "anticipates," "future, "intends," "plans," believes," "estimates," pipeline," "could," "potential, "first-in-class," "bestclass," "designed to," "objective," "guidance," "pursue," or similar terms, or by express or implied discussions regarding potential drug candidates, potential indications for drug candidates or by discussions of strategy, plans, expectations or intentions.
+These forward-looking statements can be identified by words like "will," expects, "anticipates," future, "intends," "plans," "believes," estimates, "pipeline," "could, "potential, "first-in-class," best-inclass," 'designed to, "objective," guidance, "pursue," or similar terms, or by express or implied discussions regarding potential drug candidates, potential indications for drug candidates or by discussions of strategy, plans, expectations or intentions.
 You should not place undue reliance on these statements.
 Such forward-looking statements are based on the current beliefs and expectations of management regarding future events, and are subject to significant known and unknown risks and uncertainties.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those set forth in the forward-looking statements.
-There can be no guarantee that any of our drug collectively, "HUTCHMED's Products") will achieve any particular revenue or net income levels.
-In particular, management's expectations could be affected by, among other things: unexpected regulatory actions or delays or government regulation generally, including, among others, the risk that HUTCHMED's ADSs could be aread from trading in the United States as a result of the Holding Foreign Companies Accountable Act and the rules promulgated thereunder; the uncertainties inherent in research and development, including the inability to meet our key study assumptions or the utilization, market acceptance and comparcial success of HUTCHMED's Products after obtaining regulatory approval; discovery, develop
+There can be no guarantee that any of our drug candidates will be approved for sale in any market, that any approvals which have been obtained will continue to remain valid and effective in the future, or that the sales of products? will achieve any particular revenue or net income levels.
+In particular, management's expectations could be affected by, among other things: unexpected from trading in the United States as a result of the Holding Foreign Companies Accountable Act and the rules promulgated thereunder; the uncertainties inherent in research and development, including the inability of a drug candidate to obtain regulatory approval in different jurisdictions or the utilization, market and davailability of subjects meeting a study's inclusion an